Meet the Contributors

 Ellen Weiner lives in Phoenix, Arizona, with her family.
 Her books include Taking Food Allergies to School and Taking ADD to School, both published by JayJo Publishing.
 She has also co-authored a book on spirituality, The Other Side of the Vail, and contributed to June Cotner's anthology, Wedding Blessings.

-Rev. Edie Weinstein-Moser is a writer, interviewer, speaker, interfaith minister, energy worker, author, and clown whose work is widely read in magazines, newspapers and websites world wide.
-She refers to herself as a Bliss Mistress who shows others that they can live their highest bliss, transforming the ordinary to the extraordinary.
+Rev. Edie Weinstein is a colorfully creative journalist, radio host, interviewer, speaker, social worker interfaith minister, energy worker, author, and clown whose work is widely read in magazines, newspapers and websites world wide.
+She refers to herself as a Bliss Mistress who shows others that they can live their highest bliss, and is the author of The Bliss Mistress Guide To Transforming The Ordinary Into The Extraordinary.
 Her website is www.liveinjoy.org.
-She has contributed to Wedding Blessings and Baby Blessings.
+She has contributed to Wedding Blessings and Baby Blessings

 Kennedy Wenger has always enjoyed dipping into the creative side of life